Integrated Acupuncture Services offers the following treatment methods:

 In our modern world, our relationship with food has so much to do with how well we are managing stress, expressing our emotions, and maintaining awareness of our core beliefs.
 We easily turn to food for immediate gratification and comfort, which so often points to a deeper imbalance that is taking place in the mind.
 Our goal is to help you work on this level so you can make lasting changes, possibly for the first time ever.

 Ready to get started?
-Great.
-Call 805.705.1792 or schedule online here so that Dr. Snyder can discuss your needs and set up the first appointment.
+Great!
+Call 805.705.1792 or schedule online here so that Dr. Mary Mees can discuss your needs and set up the first appointment.